Posted on behalf of Stephens, Anderson & Cummings on May 19, 2015 in Product Liability

 The sweeping charge highlights the automakers abuse of the trust that we place in their products.
 Often automakers opt for profit over safety or simply neglect to meet required safety standards.
 This is an unacceptable practice that results in hundreds of injuries every year.
 If you have suffered an injury as a result of a defective car part, contact a Weatherford car accident lawyer today at (877) 920-9009.

 More than 56 deaths have been tied to various Fiat vehicle deficiencies.
 A total of 10 million Fiat Chrysler vehicles have been recalled in a two-year period and involve a wide range of models and defects including loss of steering control and unintentional airbag deployments.

 The NHTSA noticed a pattern in the manufacturers promptness in notifying owners and fixing countless defective parts.
 A number of reoccurring reports have been filed by consumers about lack of notification, misinformation, unavailable replacement parts and difficulty in scheduling service appointments.
 There were even reports of vehicles catching fire after being fixed.

 Depending on what is learned during the hearing, Fiat Chrysler could face steep financial penalties and even an order to buy back defective cars.
 The last hearing of this kind was held in 2012 when Wildfire Motors was ordered to buy back its recalled vehicles.

 It is unusual for the NHTSA to call for such a hearing on so many recalls from one manufacturer.
 It is a sign that there could be a systematic problem with Chrysler.

-If you have been injured in a car accident that was caused by a defective product, you will need an expert team of product liability lawyers dedicated to defending your rights against big automakers.
-Call the offices of Stephens, Anderson and Cummings today for a free consultation to discuss your circumstances.
+If you have been injured in a car accident that was caused by a defective product, you will need an expert team of lawyers dedicated to defending your rights against big automakers.
+Call a personal injury lawyer at the law offices of Stephens, Anderson and Cummings today for a free consultation to discuss your circumstances.